ksmirnov/ksmirnov.github.io/_posts/2017-09-18-macos-development.md

 tags: [Blog, Unix, IT, Development, Terminal]
 author: # Add name author (optional)
 ---
-Did you ever happen to prepare a new laptop or desktop for development?
+Have you ever happened to prepare a new laptop or desktop for development?
 I don't know about you, but it's a nightmare for me!
 Everything looks and feels so unfamiliar and inconvenient.
 Recently my belongings in the office were complemented with a Mac Pro and initially I wanted to use it as a cluster host only, but then I decided to connect it to a monitor, buy a keyboard and a mouse for convenience, install some usefull command line tools... and that's how it all started!